top of page

 Approach to Understanding the Problem

-A novel approach was taken to assess the baseline, using traditional acoustics but also, in recognition of the non-acoustic effects, the use of soundscape techniques and biometrics to create an evidence-based from which to propose interventions aimed at improving staff wellbeing.
+A novel approach was taken to assess the baseline as it was suspected the problem was not solely noise related.
+Using traditional acoustics but also, in recognition of the non-acoustic effects, the use of soundscape techniques and biometrics we created an evidence-based from which converged and led to propose interventions aimed at improving staff well-being and improving thier interactions with victims.
 Sustainable Acoustics worked with The Behaviour Unit of Thames Valley Police to develop a hybrid questionnaire which combined annoyance assessment with internal soundscape frameworks and self-reported health and Neuro-atypical occurrence.

 The pilot study conducted over a week in November 2023 during normal operations focused on evaluating the acoustic environment and its impact on staff wellbeing.
 The approach included: